Ropalidia romandi

-Ropalidia romandi, also known as the yellow brown paper wasp or the yellow paper wasp. is a species of paper wasp found in Northern and Eastern Australia.
+Ropalidia romandi, also known as the yellow brown paper wasp or the yellow paper wasp.
+(Note: Not to be confused with Polistes flavus, Polistes olivaceus, or Polistes wattii.) is a species of paper wasp found in Northern and Eastern Australia.
 R. romandi is a swarm-founding wasp, and manages perennial nests.
-Its nests are known as 'paper bag nests' and have different architectural structures, depending on the substrates from which they are built.
+Its nests are known as "paper bag nests" and have different architectural structures, depending on the substrates from which they are built.
 The specific name honors Gustave, baron de Romand, a prominent French political figure and amateur entomologist.

 Because swarm-founding colonies can contain more than one egg-laying queen, they tend to challenge current kin selection theory. in that they do not meet William D. Hamilton’s rule of haplodiploid eusocial Hymenoptera, in which all the sisters from a single mating of one queen with a parthenogenetically-produced male will share 75% of their genes.
-This wasp often has multiple strepsipteran endoparasites, and it delivers a very painful sting when threatened.
+This wasp often has multiple strepsipteran endoparasites.